 Sexual purity: sexual purity can closely be linked to chastity, which implies that sexual relation outside of marriage is wrong.

-Social stigma: the process of disapproving a person or a group based on the societal already established set of beliefs, expectations, and rules.
+Social stigma: the process of disapproving a person or a group based on the already established societal set of beliefs, expectations, and rules.

 Literature Review